Mr-RezaPanahi/Mr-RezaPanahi/README.md

 - 👋 Hi, I’m @Mr-RezaPanahi
 - 👀 I’m interested in ...
-Programming e
+Programming
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python , HTML , CSS , java :
+-    " 😆 I'm always learning, don't be surprised. "
 - 💞️ I’m looking to collaborate on ...
 I'm not
 - 📫 How to reach me ...
 Telegram @Mr_RezaPanahi
 - 😄 Pronouns: ... ?